ermalaliraj/connect4/readme.md

 ### 1) The challenge

-Develop a simple "Connect-4" game web service running either as a WAR in jetty or as an embedded-jetty application, which is able to start a game session, take player input, keep the state of the game and forward the correct response to the requesting party.
+Develop a simple **Connect-4** game web service running either as a `WAR` in `jetty` or as an `embedded-jetty` application, which is able to start a game session, take player input, keep the state of the game and forward the correct response to the requesting party.